 Car mileage is based on agreed scales.

-No individual will authorise the payment of their own expenses unilaterally. .
+No individual will authorise the payment of their own expenses unilaterally.

-Cheque Signatures

-Every cheque will be signed by at least two people, of whom one shall be the CEO or as she shall designate.

-A cheque must not be signed by the person to whom it is payable

-The same principal of dual signatories will also apply to payments made electronically via online banking or other means.
+Investment policy

+The charity should always aim to get the best return possible on its cash and cash equivalents.
+This involves moving funds not required in the day-to-day running of the charity into savings accounts / investment accounts.

+Bank balances should be monitored monthly with excess funds (not likely to be required for day-to-day running of the charity over the coming 2-3 months) transferred to a savings / investment account.
+This should be done in conjunction with reviewing and considering the budget / known large costs due for the next quarter.
+This will ensure the best return on these funds.

+Transfers to / from savings / investments accounts should be approved by the CEO / the trustees.
+They should also be subject to the dual authorisation rules within the payments policy above.

+All banking / investment accounts should be considered for suitability / sustainability / ethics prior to opening an account and board should approve all new bank / investment accounts before opening of these accounts.

 Other rules

 The Charity does not accept liability for any financial commitment unless properly authorised.
 Any orders placed or undertakings given which are likely to cost the Charity in excess of £750 and are not within the budget lines or is outside of the routine course of business must be authorised and minuted by the Board.